Logoi-Linguistics/Logoi-Linguistics/README.md

 %

 ;
-; Logoi Semiotic Precedence
+; Logoi Operator (;/%) Precedence
 ;

 ; This is ignored.

 (This is an experimental short-form macro syntax; approach with caution!)

-This-is-translated-to-lisp.
+This-is-translated-to-Lisp.

+This-is-translated-to-Lisp. ; This is editorial.

-This-is-translated-to-lisp. ; This is 100% ignored.
+This-is-translated-to-Lisp. ; This is editorial.
+This-is-editorial.

 % This is translated to Prolog.

+% This is translated to Prolog. ; This is editorial.

-% This is translated to Prolog. ; This is 100% ignored.
+% This is translated to Prolog. ; This is editorial. % This is editorial.

-This-is-translated-to-lisp. % This is translated to Prolog. ; This is 100% ignored.
+This-is-translated-to-Lisp. % This is translated to Prolog. ; This is editorial.

-This-is-translated-to-lisp. ; This is 100% ignored. % This is 100% ignored.
+This-is-translated-to-Lisp. ; This is editorial. % This is editorial.

 ;
 ; "Hello, World!", Implemented: